NBA All-Star Weekend Betting

 Since 2000, a sophomore has won the Rising Stars Challenge MVP award 11 times, making them a far better bet than the rookies.

-Since 2000, a sophomore has won the Rising Stars Challenge MVP award 11 times, making them a far better bet than the rookies.
+Since 2000, a sophomore has won the Rising Stars Challenge MVP award 13 times, making them a far better bet than the rookies.
 Second-year players are generally stronger, savvier, and more accustomed to the pace of the game than their younger counterparts.

 You may also want to keep in mind that Team World has beaten Team USA in two of the last three years, giving them a slight upper hand in the competition.
-Foreign players in their first and second year are often older than their American peers, and often began playing professionally in their teens.
+Foreign players in their first and second year are often older than their American peers and often began playing professionally in their teens.

-How it Works: Introduced in 2003, the Skills Challenge is a three-round obstacle-course competition that tests passing, dribbling, and three-point-shooting skills.
+How It Works: Introduced in 2003, the Skills Challenge is a three-round obstacle course competition that tests passing, dribbling, and three-point-shooting skills.
 Think of it as Wipeout for mutants.

 Unique Considerations: The Skills Challenge was formerly reserved for fleet-footed ballhandlers, but that changed in 2016 when frontcourt players were invited to compete for the first time in a new bracket-style tournament.
-Many scoffed at the thought of seven-foot behemoths dribbling around pylons and lofting threes, but they had their minds blown when Timberwolves center Karl-Anthony Towns (7’0”) put on an expert passing and shooting clinic to win the event.
+Many scoffed at the thought of seven-foot behemoths dribbling around pylons and lofting threes, but these skeptics had their minds blown when Timberwolves center Karl-Anthony Towns (7’0”) put on an expert passing and shooting clinic to win the event.
 The big guys came out on top again in 2017 when Kristaps Porzingis defeated Utah’s Gordon Hayward in the final round.

 It’s easy to dismiss the big men winning once as a fluke, but two wins in two years is probably not a coincidence.
 Keep your mind open when deciding who to bet on in the Skills Challenge, and don’t dismiss the pivots.
 Their size and strength are far from their only skills.